The 2022 U.S. Women's Open returns to hallowed ground at Pine Needles Lodge & Golf Club

 A Lasting Legacy at Pine Needles

-Peggy Kirk Bell, one of the earliest members on the LPGA Tour, purchased Pine Needles Lodge and Golf Club along with her husband in 1954.
-The duo restored the Ross design and introduced her signature Golfari programs that provide instruction to golfers of all skill levels.
+Peggy Kirk Bell, one of the earliest members of the LPGA Tour, purchased Pine Needles Lodge and Golf Club along with her husband in 1954.
+The duo restored the Ross design and introduced her famed Golfari programs that provide instruction to golfers of all skill levels.
 Unfortunately, Kirk Bell passed away in 2016 but the course continues to be owned and operated by her family.
-The Golfaris programs are still available with instruction for women, by women.
+Golfari programs are still available with instruction for women, by women.

 The club also has packages for those looking to enjoy a getaway with accommodations available on site, as well as the opportunity to play Mid Pines Inn & Golf Club across the street or nearby Southern Pines - two other Ross gems also owned by the family.
 Pine Needles offers 74 guest rooms and chalet-style lodges with heavenly beds and more comforts.
 An in-ground swimming pool, grass tennis courts, a game room and fitness center are among the many other amenities for visitors.